 “For a while, I was so scared that they would die that I set up a system with them,” Nancy said.
 “We picked out the panic face emoji.
 If I sent it out to them it just meant ‘I need to know you’re alive’ and they would send back kisses and hugs.”

 Nancy and Kiki talk about Kevin and railroad safety.

 While rearranging her bedroom to create a space to study for her spring exams, Nancy found the last birthday card Kevin gave to her.
-“When I opened it, it said, ‘I can’t wait to call you Dr. Mom.’
-It was strange to find that right as I started the exams.”
+“When I opened it, it said ‘I can’t wait to call you Dr. Mom.’
+It was so strange to have found that right as I started the exams.”
 Nancy has stayed open to, and taken comfort in, any sign that connects her to Kevin.